-The aim of a repeated survey is to allow one or more items to be monitored across time.
-For survey design purposes this aim has often been simplified to two objectives: good estimates of the item for each period, and good estimates of period to period change.
+A key aim of a repeated survey is to allow one or more items to be monitored across time.
+For survey design purposes this aim has often been simplified to two objectives: good estimates of an item of interest for each period, and good estimates of period-to-period change in the item.
 In the Australian Labour Force Survey (LFS) these objectives lead to a design with high overlap between successive monthly samples.

-Focusing on good estimates of the "underlying trend" of the series, and how it changes over time, could lead to quite different survey designs.
+Focusing on good estimates of the 'underlying direction' of the series, and how it changes over time, could lead to quite different survey designs.
 Previous work suggests that a sample rotation pattern with no month to month overlap would provide better trend estimates.
-Unfortunately such a rotation pattern gives poor estimates of month to month change.
+Unfortunately such a rotation pattern gives poor estimates of month-to-month change.

 This paper considers an alternative estimator, the linear composite estimator, in combination with various sample rotation patterns.
-A rotation pattern is presented in which individuals are sampled for two successive months out of every four months, giving a 50 percent overlap of sample between successive months.
-By using composite estimation this rotation pattern yields improved estimates of trend while maintaining good estimates of month to month change.
+A rotation pattern is presented in which individuals are sampled for two successive months out of every four months, giving a 50% overlap of sample between successive months.
+By using composite estimation this rotation pattern can yield improved estimates of trend while maintaining good estimates of month-to-month change.